victorpohren/Paraview-to-POVRay-Water-Render/README.md

 - Select the range of isovalours you want in your isosurface inputing how many of they and the first and last values of this

-RENDERING PROCESS:
+## RENDERING PROCESS:

 After setting the parameters the software will export the isosurfaces and synthesize a picture from the last frame.

-The software will ask if you want to scalete the objects in the scene.
+The software will ask if you want to scalate the objects in the scene.
 If you choose to do it, input a value to scale it and wait for the rendering process again.
 The software will redo this step until you are satisfied with the result and set the new scale value.

+After the scale test you can choose to edit camera position and flowbox to frame the flow geometry as you wish.
+It must be edited manually in the pattern pov file.
+The software will test rendering the last frame again and ask if you are satisfied.

-The rendering process of all frames will commence and show a mp4 video (in infinite loop) with a pattern framerate (15fps) after it finishes.
+Finally the rendering process of all frames will commence and show a mp4 video (in infinite loop) with a pattern framerate (15fps) after it finishes.
 The software asks if you want to set a new framerate.
 If yes, input another value and check the result.

 The rendering process ends when you are satisfied with the output.

-SCENE EDIT:

-Camera position and flowbox must be edited manually in the pattern pov file to frame the flow geometry.